gitops-tech/gitops-tech.github.io/index.md

 <!-- **Want to see how to set it up?** Check out our [Case Study](case-study.md) about setting up Pull-based GitOps on Google's GKE. -->

-### Working with multiple applications and environments
+### Working with Multiple Applications and Environments

 Of course working with just one application repository and only one environment is not realistic for most applications.
 When you are using a microservices architecture, you probably want to keep each service in its own repository.